cbrummitt/Rocket_token_bot_tutorial/README.md

 ## Installing and setting up Rocket.Chat

-Here we explain in more detail how to access Rocket.Chat.
+Here we explain in more detail how to access your community of entrepreneurs on Rocket.Chat.

 ### Rocket.Chat app (the recommended way)

-We recommend you use a Rocket.Chat app.
+We recommend you use a Rocket.Chat app on your phone or computer.
 Here's how to get started:

 1. [:arrow_down: Download Rocket.Chat](https://rocket.chat/download) on as many devices as you want (Android, iOS, Mac, Windows, Linux).
 2. Open the app and **enter the server name** that we sent to you via email.
 The server name looks like `<server-name>.rocket.chat`.
 Press <kbd>CONNECT</kbd>.